Synthetic Monitoring: What It Is, How It Works, and Key Use Cases

 Synthetic Monitoring Use Cases Across Customer Segments

-Kentik’s synthetic monitoring solutions are tailored to meet the diverse needs of various customer segments:
+Synthetic monitoring solutions serve the diverse needs of various customer segments:

-• Network Service Providers: Use synthetic monitoring to test network performance autonomously and uphold SLAs.
+- Network Service Providers: Use synthetic monitoring to test network performance autonomously and uphold SLAs.
+Autonomous ASN and CDN tests help providers assess and maintain service quality.

-• Corporate IT Departments: Employ synthetic tests to monitor public cloud and hybrid cloud connectivity, ensuring a robust digital user experience.
+- Corporate IT Departments: Employ synthetic tests to monitor public cloud and hybrid cloud connectivity, ensuring a robust digital user experience.
+This includes testing from internal servers to cloud-based resources across hybrid infrastructures.

-• Digital Businesses: Use synthetic monitoring for comprehensive SaaS app tests, API monitoring, and transaction monitoring to optimize user experience and application performance.
+- Digital Businesses: Use synthetic monitoring for comprehensive SaaS app tests, API monitoring, and transaction monitoring to optimize user experience and application performance.
+For eCommerce, SaaS, and FinTech, this means testing critical business transactions like purchase processes and user interactions.

 Geographic Distribution of Synthetic Tests